oktadev/okta-blog/_source/_posts/2020-02-18-gatsby-react-netlify.md

 };
 ```

-Modify `src/pages/account.js` to have an `Account` component that uses `Login` to get ID tokens and logout.
+Modify `src/pages/account.js` to include an `Account` component that uses `Login` to get ID tokens and logout.

 ```jsx
 import React from 'react'